How to do a Simple Mid-year Homeschool Assessment 📚

 If they’re showing mastery, that’s fantastic!
 Great job, Mom!

-If not, let’s look at some ideas that might help.
-Do you need to spend more time going over examples in math?
+- Math: Do you need to spend more time going over examples?
 (Or take lessons more slowly, spreading the tougher ones out over two days instead of one?)
+What about another curriculum that matches the way your child learns better?
+Hands on learner?
+Try Math-U-See.
+Auditory/Visual Learner?
+How about Teaching Textbooks?

-Do you need to add more activities or experiments to your science reading to help your students grasp a concept?
+- Do you need to add more activities or experiments to your science to help your students grasp a concept?
+Put away the science textbooks, especially for younger students, and read some REAL books.
+Especially books with activities.

-How about making history more real by incorporating more excellent children’s historical fiction into their studies?
+- How about making history more real by incorporating more excellent children’s historical fiction into their studies?
+Or try a literature-based curriculum for a more interesting alternative to textbooks.

-Or maybe it would be more interesting to your children to add more high interest activities into their schooling.
+- Or maybe your kids would enjoy more high interest hands on activities into their schooling.
+(Especially good for kinesthetic learners.)
 Like cooking meals from the time period or culture they’re reading about.
 Or dramatizing a scene from a story.
-Or working as a group to throw an authentic Renaissance feast.
+Or working as a group to throw an authentic Middle Ages banquet.

 If you’re behind schedule, think about WHY that’s so.

-- Have you had excessive illness in your family?
+- Have you had a lot of illness in your family?
 Or have things outside your control happened that have kept you from being able to keep up with school?
+Like moving, or having a baby…)

 - Are you behind because you have one or more children that aren’t willing or motivated to get their work done?